 iii) Many conferences occur in large venues that may not have easy access to water.
 Having a water bottle with you means you can stay hydrated even if the conference facilities don’t have a convenient water source.

-iv) Bringing a reusable water bottle is also a more environmentally friendly than buying bottled water.
+iv) Bringing a reusable water bottle is also more environmentally friendly than buying bottled water.
 It helps reduce plastic waste and is a more sustainable option.

 9. Umbrella